Summary of Australia's involvement in disputes currently before the World Trade Organization

 New Zealand requested consultations with Australia on 31 August 2007 in relation to Australia's measures affecting the importation of apples from New Zealand.
 Consultations were held on 4 October 2007.
 The Dispute Settlement Body (DSB) established a panel on 21 January 2008 at New Zealand's request.
 In its statements to the DSB, Australia reiterated its position that its measures are WTO-consistent and indicated its preference to resolve the dispute bilaterally.

 On 12 March 2008, the panel was composed of the following three individuals: Mr Attie Swart (Chair), Mr William Ehlers and Ms Kirsten Hillman.
+Key dates in the panel process include:

 Upon composition of the panel, Australia submitted a request for the panel to make a preliminary ruling as to whether New Zealand's panel request complied with the requirements of Article 6.2 of the WTO Dispute Settlement Understanding (DSU).
 The panel issued its preliminary ruling to the parties on 6 June 2008.